vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 1. Data node has been added and connected to a core node that has been running for a while and no history has been loaded into data node.
 2. Core has been started from a snapshot, but data node has been had no history loaded.
-3. Data node was restarted with `WipeOnStartup` set to true
+3. Data node was restarted with `WipeOnStartup` set to true.
 4. Core has been started from snapshot, and data node has been started from an earlier snapshot than core.

 Data node requires that the first block of data it receives from core is no more that the last block height received by data node + 1.
 If the height of the block received from core is lower than the last block height received by data node, the events from core are ignored until events from the appropriate next block is received.